 What do we do to achieve this?

-We believe that in order to embed equality and diversity in the the CCG, we need to start with good education across the organisation.
+We believe that in order to embed equality and diversity in our culture, we need to start with a good education across the organisation.
 We provide access to training for all new starters at the CCG.
-In addition, we run monthly workshops for all employees of the CCG, Somerset's NHS Trusts, and other partner organisations, such as charities, nursing homes and community organisations, and members of the public.
+In addition, we run monthly workshops for all employees of the CCG, Somerset’s NHS Trusts, and other partner organisations, such as charities, nursing homes and community organisations, and members of the public.

 We provide free training to GP practices across Somerset in respect of equality and diversity.

 All employees at the CCG are required to undertake full Equality Impact Assessments (EIAs) when designing, changing or decommissioning services within Somerset.